 With a plan in place and accounts set up, you now need to produce engaging content.
 News, reviews, photos, recipes, product details, events and survey results all make great content and can be tweaked for various social media platforms.

 It doesn’t matter how good your photos are, how exciting you make your competitions or how concise your copy is, if you don’t engage with your audience, it will all be a waste of time.
 While it is fine to schedule content (we use Hootsuite) if you have a response online, you need to reply – and not a week later.
 There might be a blip or two along the way but, if you remember social media is a conversation, you are already on the way to success.
-Join in a few hashtag hours to see how its done.
-Have a look at this guest post we provided for The Social Media Experts to help you.

 Just as you need to engage, it is also vital to keep your social media feeds busy and your users happy.
 Clients, competitors and the press, will check your feeds and if they are bare, you could lose out on a sale or media interview opportunity.
 Use Hootsuite to plan your posts a week in advance.
 You can use Hootsuite to post the same article across three platforms at once, saving you time, initially.